heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 ### Managing Client Applications

 SAPL Server LT supports several authentication schemes for client applications.
-By default none is activated and the server will deny to start up until at least one scheme is active.
+By default, none is activated and the server will deny to start up until at least one scheme is active.
 Multiple authentication mechanisms can be enabled simultaneously.

 #### No Authentication